aaronNgu/Aaron-Ngu-ecc-dssb-IS24-code-challenge/README.md

 }
 ```

-`PUT - /api/product/:productId` - body can be any fields from the  Product schema provided
+`PUT - /api/product/:productId` - body can be any fields from the Product schema provided.

 example:
 ```
 {
   "productOwnerName": "Nazri",
 }
 ```